Calgary’s Location

 An Older Syle Home in Calgary

-As Calgary has boomed, migrants have flooded in from Europe, Asia and other Canadian cities.
+As Calgary boomed when oil prices were high, migrants flooded in from Europe, Asia and other Canadian cities.

-Calgary’s house prices are still affordable compared with Vancouver but are almost as expensive as Toronto’s.
+Calgary’s house prices are still affordable compared with Vancouver and Toronto.

 The city’s preferred residential areas lie in the North West and South West suburbs.
 These are closest to the Rockies with attractive mountain views.